A Weekend in downtown Charleston, SC

 Charleston South Carolina - market cotton candy

 A great market for both locals and tourists, the Charleston Farmers Market is located in Marion Square in the heart of downtown Charleston and operates most Saturdays from 8 AM to 2 PM.
 It starts in mid-April and goes through November.
+During December, there is usually 2 weekends of a Christmas market as well.

 You’ll find everything from produce, art, trinkets, honey, and a variety of yummy local food trucks.
 Even vegan cotton candy (of course, Samantha had to get some!).